cdleveille/bun-bundle/README.md

 ### `buildTime`

-A number indicating the amount of time in milliseconds the build process took to run.
+A number indicating the amount of time in milliseconds the build process took to complete.